-- 1. Stow the head restraint by pressing the head restraint release button while sliding the head restraint fully down. - 2.
-Pull on the strap located on the back of the second row seat.
+1. Pull on the strap located on the back of the second row seat.
 This will fold the seatback forward.
 Pull the strap a second time to tumble the seat forward, allowing easy exit from the 3rd row seat.

 Note: The seatback must be folded flat in order to release the floor latches.
 Ensure that there are no objects on the seat cushion that may restrict the seatback from folding flat.